antonio-petricca/timeshift/src/FORK-CHANGELOG.md

 - **MountEntry.vala**
   - Added _read_only_ property.
 - **SettingsWindow.vala**
-  - Extended width to 640 to fit the added UUID column.
+  - Extended width to 640px to fit with the added UUID column.

-## Todo

-- Show right free disk space.
-- Fix snapshot partition click selection.